microsoft/ebpf-for-windows/docs/Governance.md

 * Manage github settings such as branch protection rules and repository secrets.
 * Resolve any disputes among maintainers.

+## Project Milestones

+eBPF for Windows uses monthly milestones in the format `YYMM`.
+So, e.g. the milestone for June, 2024 will be called 2406.
+At any time there are four active milestones in the project.
+There will be an milestone for the current calendar month (`N`), and two others for the next two months (`N+1`), (`N+2`).
+And there is always a `Backlog` milestone for backlog issues to be addressed in the future.
+In the first triage meeting of a month, the previous milestone must be closed and a new `N+2` milestone must be created.

+During the weekly triage meetings, triage drivers MUST set an issue to one of the four milestones according to the priority of the issues.

 ## Prioritizing Issues

-In the weekly triage meetings, new issues are assigned to collaborators and are set to a monthly milestone by which the issue is expected to be completed.
-It may not be possible for the assignees to address all the issues assigned to them by their target milestone.
-As a result issues may pile up in a given milestone.
-In such cases project admins can request that triage drivers and maintainers use *special labels* to prioritize issues as follows:
+To help prioritize issues, the triage drivers and maintainers MUST use *special labels* to prioritize issues as follows:
 ### P1:
 This label represents highest priority.
-This label should be used for bugs impacting users, new feature or enhancements that are urgently requested by users.
-Collaborators  should try to resolve these issues in the **current milestone**.
+This label should be used for bugs impacting users, new feature or enhancements that are urgently requested by users. `P1` issues MUST be set to the *current milestone (`N`)*.
+If there is not enough time left in the current milestone to address the `P1` issue, it must be set to the *next milestone (`N+1`)*.
 ### P2:
 This label is used for the next level of priority.
-Issues marked as P2 for the current milestone may be moved to the *next milestone* after discussing in the weekly triage meeting.
+Issues marked as `P2` can be set to milestones `N`, `N+1` (preferred) or `N+2`.
 ### P3:
 This label is used for low priority issues.
-Issues marked with this label may be moved to the *next milestone* or the *backlog* milestone, without needing further discussion in the weekly triage meeting.
+Issues marked with `P3` label can be set to the milestones `N+1`, `N+2` or `Backlog`.
+`P3` issues must never be set to the current milestone (`N`).

+In the last triage meeting of the monthly milestone, triage drivers or administrators must move all issues that do not have an active pull request to the next milestones.
+Ideally, all `P1` issues should be addressed in their designated milestones.
+However, if that does not happen for any reason, `P1` issue can be moved to `N+1` milestone.
+Similarly, overdue `P2` issues can be moved to milestones `N+1` or `N+2`.
+Overdue `P3` issues can be moved to the `N+2` or `Backlog` milestones.

+If any issue has been moved two times already, then the issue must be re-triaged for setting the appropriate priority and/or the milestone.

 ## Reviewing Pull Requests